Building a Resilient Legal Department

 by Rich Cohen, Managing Director and Fractional In-house Counsel

 Today’s societal, investor and regulator expectations and the exponential advancement of data and technology are creating significant pressures, demands and opportunities for General Counsel (GC) and their legal departments.
 Increasingly, they are being called upon to do more, expanding their focus to areas that include environmental, social and governance (ESG); diversity, equity, inclusion and accessibility (DEIA); and all things risk and compliance.
-Today, the GC is expected to serve as a strategic business adviser, who not only understands all aspects of the business but also manages effectively a vast array of operational issues while optimising the legal function.
+Today, the GC is expected to serve as a strategic business adviser, who not only understands all aspects of the business but also manages effectively a vast array of operational issues while optimizing the legal function.

 - The legal department thrives by running like a business unit and by embracing the same disciplines of economy and efficiency as line-of-business departments.